 Pursuant to the Cooperation Agreement, the Board of Directors also formed the Operating Improvement Committee (the "Operating Improvement Committee") comprised of Messrs.
 Andrews, Ballbach, Gross and Livingston as voting members, and Mr. Sullivan as a non-voting, ex officio member.
 Messrs.
-Andrews and Livingston serve as the cochairs of the Operating Improvement Committee.
-The Operating Improvement Committee assists and advises the Board of Directors on issues relating to a high-performance plan initiative for the Company with respect to cost-cutting initiatives, short-term and long-term balance sheet optimization plans, net working capital streamlining initiatives and initiatives regarding appropriate share repurchases.
+Andrews and Livingston serve as the co-chairs of the Operating Improvement Committee.
+The Operating Improvement Committee assists and advises the Board of Directors on issues relating to the Company's 2020 MAP to Growth initiative, short-term and long-term balance sheet optimization plans, net working capital streamlining initiatives and initiatives regarding appropriate share repurchases.
+The Operating Improvement Committee met 11 times during the fiscal year ended May 31, 2019.